Skip to Content

 Mexican Celebration Recipes

 There are sooo many Mexican celebrations, accompanied by great (and sometimes specific) celebration foods.
-Here are a few of my favorites:
+Here are a few of my favorites, with a full catalog of Mexican recipes here.

 How long does chocoflan last?